Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 author: FlightFree UK
 read_time_minute: 9
 ---
-## It has a certain ring to it, doesn’t it?
-Jet Zero.

-### You can almost picture the strategy meeting: “How can we reduce our emissions from jet planes to reach net zero?
-Hang on, net rhymes with jet!
-Net zero, Jet Zero!
-It’s brilliant!”

 It’s a great name but that might be where the greatness stops.
 Underneath all the shiny optimism is a lot of guesswork and some grand statements that do anything but suggest the one thing that might actually make a difference: to look at our lifestyles and change the way we live.

 The government's [Jet Zero plan](https://www.gov.uk/government/consultations/achieving-net-zero-aviation-by-2050) boldly speaks of the UK “leading the way” in finding the solutions to climate change.
 Yet it begins with a telling statement: “Our ambition is to decarbonise aviation in a way that preserves the benefits of air travel…”